oiax/tgweb/README.md

 ### Installation and initialization

-In the [Getting Started](#getting-started) section, we installed tgweb in a working directory and built a single website there.
+In the [Getting Started](#getting-started), we installed tgweb in a working directory and built a single website there.
 However, it is possible to manage multiple websites under a working directory.